jspm/jspm-cli/README.md

   Sets up the package.json and configuration file, and downloads the jspm SystemJS loader files.

-3. Download the loader files
+3. Download the SystemJS loader files

   ```
     jspm dl-loader